elemel/fungeoneer/docs/chapters/08/ledger-lines.md

 {{ problem.map }}
 ```

 This dungeon introduces tiles with getters and setters for register S (marked `s` or `S`  on the map), along with peekers (marked `,`) and pokers (marked `;`).
-Whenever you trigger an S-getter tile, push the stack size onto the stack.
-For an S-setter tile, pop the stack size from the stack.
+Whenever you trigger an S-getter tile, push register S onto the stack.
+For an S-setter tile, pop register S from the stack.
+This resizes the stack.

 Peekers and pokers treat the inventory and stack as a single sequence of slots: indices below zero refer to the inventory, while zero and above refer to the stack.
 Registers A through Z are mapped to slots -1 through -26, respectively.